nathanielburman/thesis-string-theory-is-modern-magic-witchcraft/README.md

 Witchcraft and Magic.

 I know you say whatever, but the deal is this, you are telling me that you have 50+ years of science about the Strings and you got nothing to show for it?
 Interesting.
 Nothing to show... get it.

+Theres nothing to show because its magic!

+Someone is NOT being honest about the Strings Theories trying to solve all kinds of problems.
+This is solving problems for someone somewhere.
+Just not for humans.
+Humans are working on this String Theory project for someone else.
+They are invisible.